Fees and Frequently Asked Questions

 Is it possible to recover from an affair/infidelity?

 Many couples contact me for help following the discovery of an affair or infidelity.
 This is one of the greatest traumas to face a relationship.
-If the problems that led to the affair are not properly worked through and addressed it can leave many unresolved resentments and ongoing distrust which will often lead to the complete break down of the relationship.
+If the problems that led to the affair are not properly worked through and addressed it can leave many unresolved resentments and ongoing distrust, which can often lead to the complete break down of the relationship.

-Working with a relationship counsellor will enable the reasons for the affair to be fully understood.
-Once this has been established work can begin on permanently resolving these issues so that the affair will not be repeated in the future and trust can be restored.
+Working with a relationship counsellor will enable the reasons for the affair to be fully processed and understood.
+Once this has been established work can begin on permanently resolving these issues so that trust can be restored.
 Without restoring trust there will be no solid foundations with which to rebuild the relationship.

-All too often I see couples that did not ever fully address the issues surrounding the infidelity or affair.
+All too often I see couples that did not fully address the issues surrounding infidelity or an affair.
 When this happens there is a high chance of repeated infidelity.
 These couples are then faced with the more difficult task of overcoming a further trauma.
-My advise is that it is very important to seek professional help following an affair, to make sure all the issues are properly addressed and the relationship is able to move forward in a happy and healthy way.
+My advise is that it is very important to seek professional help following an affair, to make sure all the issues are properly addressed and the relationship is able to move forward free from distrust and suspicion.

 Can trust in a relationship ever be restored?

-Absolutely yes, however it is of upmost importance that the reasons as to why the affair occurred have been fully understood.
-Both partners must be 100% committed to the process, it is hard work and takes dedication and perseverance and most importantly there must be a real love for each other.
+Absolutely yes, however it is of upmost importance that the reasons why the affair occurred have been fully understood.
+Both partners must be fully committed to the process, it takes hard work, commitment, patience and perseverance but the end result is a deeper connection and a more intimate understanding of one another.

 We keep having the same arguments but never reach a resolution, how can we stop this?

-Over 50% of couples that come to me for help suffer with this problem.
+Over half of couples that come to me for help suffer with this problem.
 A vicious cycle of bitter arguments that become more and more heated and hurtful.
-To overcome this problem firstly the underlying reason for the arguments needs to be established and then resolved.
-Secondly work needs to be done to establish positive communication where both partners feel heard and understood.
-In order for this to happen there needs to be an environment of love, respect and trust, it is important that both individuals feel the other wants the very best for them and at all times "has their back".
+To overcome this problem work needs to be done to establish positive communication where both partners feel heard and understood.
+In order for this to happen there needs to be an environment of love, respect and trust.
 This loving environment enables each person to feel free to express themselves without fear of recrimination or aggression.
 It allows disputes to be fully resolved stopping a build up of deep seated resentment and misunderstandings.
-My work concentrates on improving communication, learning each other's language and how to get the very best out of your communication as a couple.
-A couple that has learnt the art of positive communication will be able to withstand and troubles that comes their way.
-Positive and loving communication is the key to relationship happiness.
+My work concentrates on improving communication, learning each other's unique language, and how to get the very best out of your communication as a couple.
+A couple that has learnt the art of positive communication will be able to withstand any troubles that occur.
+Calm, constructive and loving communication is the key to relationship happiness.

 I'm not sure if I love my partner any more, can you help?